History students should have successfully completed their propaedeutic exam and both second-year BA-seminars.

 1. Discussion of case studies from the research of the lecturer and based on existing studies like those of Harri Englund, Birgit Meyer, Paul Ladau and Rijk van Dijk.

-2. Media and communication technology theory: how does this apply to missionaries?
+2. Media and communication technology: how does this apply to missionaries?

 3. Methodology: archival research and the biographical method

-5. Students will develop their own research that results in a paper: Part of the paper is a reflection on the collected archive or data and or biographical interviews with missionaries on audio.
+4. Students will develop their own research that results in a paper, and archive: interviews with missionaries on audio, and archival stuff.

 General learning objectives